 [ Note: this is a modified version of the original web page.
 See: About ] … ‘Merianplatz station was closed for several hours earlier today,’ a spokesman for the city fire brigade told reporters in Frankfurt, ‘due to an unusual… Read More ›

 Did our landlords** in coastal California set a real life ‘Crap Detection 101 ’ test too hard for even eagle-eyed would-be renters?

 Can search engines stand in for guardian angels in community life, protecting us from harm by making it easy to tip each other off about potential risks? … Usually, yes.
 But what about a business operator who sets out to mislead potential customers deliberately – and gets an unwary quasi-governmental organization not just to give that lie its blessing, but publish the misinformation online, with its seal of official authority?

 An environmentalist’s take – and George Orwell’s advice – on stopping septic contamination in the Seadrift enclave in Stinson Beach

 Rollie White is an ardent ichthyologist (fish scientist) with whom Scriba — the writer of this blog entry — once served on a peace-keeping panel during an environmental war on the California-Oregon border involving inhabitants of Goose Lake, such as… Read More ›

 Thought experiment: could the Nobelist Elinor Ostrom show California coast-dwellers how to clean up their sewage management mess?

-‘Peter maintained public access to the coast …’ said Warner Chabot, former executive director of the California League of Conservation Voters. ‘ … He created a commission that enabled citizens to take direct action to protect their coast and be… Read More ›
+[ Note: this is a slightly modified version of the original web page.
+See: About ] ‘Peter maintained public access to the coast …’ said Warner Chabot, former executive director of the California League of Conservation Voters. ‘ …… Read More ›